omer5131/um_migration_app/README.md

 2.  **Data Files / Sources:**
     - CSV/Excel: You can continue to load local files.
-    - Google Sheets: Use the UI to provide a URL and service account JSON.
     - Airtable (recommended & default): Configure environment variables and sync to a persistent cache.
 The app auto-loads from Airtable on startup; the Data Sources tab hides if this succeeds.
 Other sources only appear if Airtable fails.
       - Copy `config/.env.example` to `.env` (or export env vars in your shell) and set:
         - `AIRTABLE_API_KEY`, `AIRTABLE_BASE_ID`, `AIRTABLE_TABLE`, optional `AIRTABLE_VIEW`, and `AIRTABLE_CACHE_PATH`.